Yaeyama Stargazing – What to Know

 ⭐ Ishigakijima Hoshi-no-Umi Planetarium (いしがき島 星ノ海プラネタリウム)

-If Ishigaki is too cloudy for weekend stargazing, go to Ishigaki Port’s boat terminal to visit Ishigakijima Hoshi-no-Umi Planetarium.
+If Ishigaki is too cloudy for weekend stargazing, go to Ishigaki Port’s boat terminal to visit Ishigakijima Hoshi-no-Umi Planetarium which opened in July 2019.
 The nine-meter dome screen shows Ishigaki’s coral reefs and starry skies.
 Wear 3D glasses to see the images in high-resolution 3D.
 Learn to recognize different stars, clusters, and constellations above Yaeyama.
 When you enter the boat terminal from the street, the planetarium is on the right side of the building.
 Open only on weekends from 10:30 am to 6:00 pm.
 Admission charged, non-reserved seating.
 Official map here or Google Map here.

 💫 Happy Stargazing 💫